| The

 that cannot be challenged or changed with any form of logic,

+education, or training.
 IF conflicts and disagreements are analyzed from the perspective

 of a combination of their cultural and religious foundations,